erri120/lotus/README.md

 Now for real: If you want a fully featured and functional Modlist that is playable from start to finish, containing multiple quest, overhauls and sexual mods than you've come to the right GitHub repository.

+### Kinks

+An important rule when talking about NSFW stuff is: "No kink shaming."

+I won't judge you and I understand that some people want different things.
+Since this is a public modlist and not my private one, I added instructions throughout this README on how to disable various kinks.

 ## Requirements

 - [Nexus Premium Account](https://forums.nexusmods.com/index.php?/store/category/1-premium-membership/)
 - [LoversLab Account](https://www.loverslab.com/)
+- [MEGA Account](https://mega.nz) (OPTIONAL BUT HIGHLY RECOMMENDED)
 - A brain, eyes and time to read through this README

+You can also install any Wabbajack Modlist without a Nexus Premium account but you will have to download each file manually.
+I added a MEGA account as an optional requirement because there are some big files on MEGA that need to be downloaded.
+You don't need one but MEGA has a limit on how much an anonymous user can download.

+You can login to various sites using the internal login manager in Wabbajack.
+It can be accessed using the gear icon in the top right corner.
+Your credentials are encrypted and can only be decrypted on your machine as your current user, see [`ProtectedData` Class](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.protecteddata?view=netframework-4.8) and [DPAPI](https://en.wikipedia.org/wiki/Data_Protection_API) for more information.

 ### System Specs